 By Michael L. Dodd, Partner and PIA Association Counsel, Ferrara Fiorenza PC

-If you have any questions about promoting vaccination among your employees or the legal ramifications related to the ADA and Title VII, or for assistance with any employment-related matter, contact Michael L. Dodd, Association Counsel, Ferrara Fiorenza PC, (315) 437-7600, firstname.lastname@example.org.
+If you have any questions or need any assistance with respect to your paid sick leave policies, please contact Michael L. Dodd, Association Counsel, Ferrara Fiorenza PC, (315) 437-7600, email@example.com.